-Ocean Calling I: Waves and Currents is the first in a series of three compositions for two pianos, dedicated to the ocean.
-Covering 72% of the planet surface and providing half the oxygen we breathe, while regulating our climate with currents traversing thousands of miles, the ocean has been called our life-support system.
-As I learn of vast contaminations, over-fishing, acidification from global warming, death of coral reefs, and more, I fear we take for granted the ocean’s gifts, unaware that our survival is linked to the ocean’s health.
-I hope the Ocean Calling series will help us to renew our connection with this vital life source and its vast, mysterious realms.
+Ocean Calling I: Waves and Currents is the first in a series of compositions for two pianos dedicated to the ocean.
+Called our “life-support” system, the ocean covers 72% of the planet’s surface and provides half the oxygen we breathe and many other resources, while regulating our climate with currents traversing thousands of miles.
+As I learn of large-scale contaminations, over-fishing, acidification, death of coral reefs and rising temperatures linked to the urgent Climate Crisis, I fear we take the ocean’s gifts for granted, unaware that our survival is linked to the ocean’s health.
+I hope the Ocean Calling series will help us to renew our connection with this vital life source and its vast, mysterious realms, and that we will hear the call from the sea that we are part of one indivisible whole.

-The film featured on this page was created by Chana Levine, ©Chana Levine 2013, and may be show prior to a performance of Ocean Calling I.
+A silent version of the film by Chana Levine featured on this page is available to be shown prior to a performance of Ocean Calling I.

 Listen and View the Score